GJTerrington/IJC445/README.md

-# Sounds through time: How has music changed since the 1960s?
+# Sounds through the decades: How has modern music changed across time?

 IJC445 module report code.

 The code can be used to explore how the features of popular music have evolved over time, since the 1960s.
 It will create a composite visualisation consisting of four separate visualisations.